MarcNickl/Screen_Studies-Year-3/_SS_Y3_Main .md

 # French Cinema and its New Wave

-**Overall, the influence of Italian neorealism on the French New Wave was significant, and it helped to shape the movement's focus on realism and its rejection of traditional cinematic forms and conventions.
-This influence can be seen in the work of French New Wave filmmakers such as François Truffaut and Jean-Luc Godard, who were heavily influenced by Italian neorealism and its techniques and approaches. **
+Italian neorealism on the French New Wave was significant, and it helped to shape the movement's focus on realism and its rejection of traditional cinematic forms and conventions.
+This influence can be seen in the work of French New Wave filmmakers such as François Truffaut and Jean-Luc Godard, who were heavily influenced by Italian neorealism and its techniques and approaches

 From 1950 to 1960, France was rife with artistic experimentation, including one of the most influential film movements.
 The Nouvelle Vague brought upon us the birth of auteur theory.
 In the age of experimental auteurs, there were also experimental cinematographers, most notably the likes of Raoul Coutard, Henri Decae and Léonce-Henri Burel.

 ## Léonce-Henri Burel

-**Robert Bresson was a French filmmaker who was active during the 20th century.
-He is best known for his austere and minimalist approach to filmmaking, and he is widely regarded as one of the most important and influential figures in the history of French cinema.
-Bresson is often associated with the French New Wave, which was a movement in French cinema that emerged in the 1950s and became prominent in the 1960s.
-This movement was characterized by a focus on realism and experimentation, and was associated with a group of young filmmakers who sought to break with traditional cinematic conventions and create a new kind of cinema.
-However, Bresson's work was distinctive and did not necessarily conform to the conventions of the French New Wave, so he is not always considered to be a part of this movement.
-Instead, he is often considered to be a filmmaker who worked outside of traditional film movements and developed his own unique style and approach to cinema.**

 Although Robert Bresson’s work is not thought to be part being part of the French New Wave, However it still was none the less highly influential in a multiple of ways, his way of lighting being one of them.
 The lighting in Bressons' films had evolved though multiple films and Cinematographers, two of the most notably being Philippe Agostini and Léonce-Henri Burel.
 Agostini's films with Bresson had softer elements with elements of softer lighting using the standard techniques of to achieve soft lighting.
 However, this change with Bressons' collaboration with Léonce-Henri Burel where this technique was used to a far greater extent, most notably on the films Diary of a Country Priest (1951), A Man Escaped (1956) and Pickpocket (1959).

+However, Bresson's work was distinctive and did not necessarily conform to the conventions of the French New Wave, so he is not always considered to be a part of this movement

+he is often considered to be a filmmaker who worked outside of traditional film movements and developed his own unique style and approach to cinema

 look at the catch light used in A Man Escaped and how it gave life to the image